-Elton John will be in Tel Aviv, Moskau, Uelzen, Erfurt and 37 other dates.
-They will appear at Park Hayarkon on May 26th, Crocus City Hall on May 30th, Almased Arena on June 3rd, Domplatz on June 4th and 39 other venue(s) in 2016.
+Elton John will be in Uelzen, Erfurt, Rastatt, Frankfurt/Main and 35 other dates.
+They will appear at Almased Arena on June 3rd, Domplatz on June 4th, Ehrenhof im Schloss Rastatt on June 5th, Festhalle Frankfurt on June 7th and 36 other venue(s) in 2016.

 Born Reginald Dwight in Pinner in 1947, Elton John has been a legend of the music scene for nearly fifty years.
 A proficient, self-taught pianist since the age of 3, John became a musician at his local pub, before forming his own band, Bluesology, in 1964, and within a few years, they were supporting acts like The Isley Brothers, Billy Stewart and Patti LaBelle.
 In 1967, John answered an ad in NME and was put together with lyricist, Bernie Taupin, beginning a partnership which endures to this day.
 Their first collaboration, “Scarecrow”, was recorded in 1967, although the pair didn't actually meet until six months later.
 By 1968, John and Taupin were chief songwriters at DJM Records, producing songs for people like Lulu and Roger Cook.